Hostile Takeover

 When she invited J in again, she didn’t bite, and J pushed in more and more.
 It was bait, and J fell for it; she was so focused on plunging in, nothing stopped Uzi from twisting, rolling, using her hold on J as leverage.

 Like that, Uzi climbed on top while J was lost in the kiss.
 Uzi’s laugh vibrated both their throats.
 Even that wasn’t enough for J to lose immersion.
+Oh, she wanted it bad.

 Nibble.
 The thing flopped out of Uzi’s mouth.
 But she let it back in, once it tapped nicely.
 At the same time, Uzi pulled back, slowly so it didn’t break the kiss.
 Already pushing forward, J followed after her.

-And Uzi kept doing this, and J kept following, rising from the cement floor, until Uzi sat up straight.
+And Uzi kept doing this, and J kept following, rising from the cement floor, until Uzi had sat up straight.

-J blushed.
+J glare-blushed.
 “Don’t laugh at me.”

 >< A blade touched the corner of Uzi’s lips.
 “What will it take to wipe that smug grin off your face?”